ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Occultist/tradition-of-the-witch.md

 ---
 obsidianUIMode: preview
 cssclasses: json5e-class
-tags: [ttrpg-cli/compendium/src/5e/kt-cll, ttrpg-cli/subclass/occultist/witch]
+tags:
+  - ttrpg-cli/compendium/src/5e/kt-cll
+  - ttrpg-cli/subclass/occultist/witch
 aliases:
   - Tradition of the Witch
 created: 2025/06/13 at 22:29
 updated: 2025/07/28 at 00:37
 title: Tradition of the Witch
-permalink: tradition-of-the-witch
+permalink: tradition-of-the-witch-occultist
-source: "Kibbles' Compendium of Legends and Legacies"
+source: Kibbles Compendium of Legends and Legacies
 ---

 # Tradition of the Witch